grantcolley/atlas/README.md

 ###### .NET 9.0, Blazor, ASP.NET Core Web API, Azure, Auth0, FluentUI, FluentValidation, Backend for Frontend (BFF), Entity Framework Core, MS SQL Server, SQLite

 A .NET 9.0 Blazor framework for hosting and building Blazor applications using the Backend for Frontend (BFF) pattern.
 It comes with authentication, authorisation, change tracking, and persisting structured logs to the database.
-Follow the instructions for deploying to Azure.
+Follow the instructions for publishing to Azure.

 See the [Worked Examples](#worked-examples) for step-by-step guidance on how to introduce new modules into the **Atlas** framework.